Virginia’s diverse economy and strong business climate provide an ideal advantage for Canadian companies entering or expanding in the U.S. market.

 - Average workers' compensation costs among the nation’s lowest

-Virginia is ranked No. 5 in Forbes and No. 4 by CNBC in their Best States for Business studies.
-The Commonwealth also ranked No. 2 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.
+Virginia is ranked No. 1 by CNBC and No. 4 by Forbes in their Best States for Business studies.
+The Commonwealth also ranked No. 3 in the Forbes study for regulatory environment, which looks at labor regulations, tax incentives, health insurance mandates, and occupational licensing.

 Canadian Companies with Virginia Locations